kikiru328/project-docs/README.md

 # project-docs
-project explaination for private project
+repository to explain by readme for private projects